BlueM/form-control-event-name/README.md

 # Version History

+## 1.0.3 (2020-01-26)
+- Updated npm dependencies to fix vulnerabilites in 3rd-party code.
+No changes in the module itself.

 ## 1.0.1 (2019-08-14)
 - Updated npm dependencies to fix vulnerabilites in 3rd-party code.
 No changes in the module itself.

 ## 1.0 (2018-12-02)
 - Initial release